-Definition Applicability Strengths Weaknesses Examples An industry-accepted calculation tool. - "Black box" solutions are not Relatively inexpensive - Some tools require licensing - SWWH005-01 Boiler, typically an Excel- appropriate.
-Readily accessible agreement Commercial typically an Excel- based tool that requires user-selected inputs to calculate impacts through embedded (protected) Approximate typically modeling software.
-Not fully transparent because computations are processed internally.
-Possible limitations of the calculation inputs. - SWCA001-01 VFD Retrofit for Air Compressor Results can be fairly accurate to the real-world application • macros or formulae. macros or formulae. - Accepted by industry expert - Values are replicable assum universal access to software Accepted by industry experts.
-Calibration might not be provided.
+Definition Applicability Strengths Weaknesses Examples An industry-accepted - "Black box" solutions are not Relatively inexpensive Some tools require licensing - SWWH005-01 Boiler, typically an Excel- appropriate.
+Readily accessible agreement Commercial based tool that requires user-selected inputs to calculate impacts through embedded (protected) Approximate typically modeling software.
+Not fully transparent because - SW computations are processed Retuinternally.
+Possible limitations of the calculation - SW inputs.
+Calibration might not be provided. - SWCA001-01 VFD Retrofit for Air Compressor Results can be fairly accurate to the real-world application - SWRE003-01 Heat for Pool or Spa.
+Commercial macros or formulae.
+Accepted by industry experts.
 Values are replicable assuming universal access to software and proper documentation of inputs.
 Most tools are well documented even if the methodology is not completely transparent.